Like us on Facebook

 Chairman Felix Alvarez OBE

-ERG (previously GGR) has been in existence for many years now in our community (see the Library section for an archive of photos).
+*ERG (previously GGR) has been in existence for many years now in our community (see the Library section for an archive of photos).
 A substantial number of individuals, many with important public profiles, and others less so, have formed part of our active membership.
 We are proud of each and every one of them.
 Many have wished to be anonymous for a variety of reasons, and we have respected that.
 Others have been publicly involved in the group’s work.
-Committee membership has always been treated with utmost discretion, dealing as ERG does, with oftentimes controversial or delicate questions in our community.
-To this end, it is only for the Executive Officers that public profiles are required.
+Membership is by invitation and not subscription-based, and has always been treated with utmost discretion, dealing as ERG does, with oftentimes controversial or delicate questions in our community.
+To this end, it is only for the Principal Officers that public profiles are required.